linusjf/RIAY/January2025.md

 ### ROSARY IN A YEAR DAY 5 - A GARDEN OF REST ( MARY, MOTHER INVIOLATE) Michelle Jackson

 *Woaw that was a beautiful Walk, a safe place, a locked garden where the world can't get it.
 Walking in this garden with Mamma is so beautiful, this is such a big garden with so many varieties of Roses and they are so fragrant, our rosaries are not prayers to be completed but it's a mystical garden, where we speak to mamma tell her how we weary, what burdens we bear, how hard life is and when we feel all discouraged she speaks so warmly so lovingly she says " am I not here?
 I who am your mother, what more does a child need 🥹 so True!
 So many roses to offer her for Jesus , she takes us along this garden through all those mysteries, and they are so beautiful so deep so meaningful so true something one can experience if one desires it genuinely.
 With Mary the battle ground of life is transformed into a garden enclosed.
 I love that.
 May all who pray the rosary experience its sweetness.
 Amen, Ave Maria*🌹

+### AI-Generated Summary: Mary, Mother Inviolate: Finding Peace in Mary's Rose Garden

+This reflection centers on the Marian title "Mary, Mother Inviolate," exploring its connection to the Song of Songs and the rosary.
+Key takeaways include understanding Mary's inviolate nature as symbolized by the "locked garden" and "sealed fountain," and experiencing the rosary as a mystical encounter within this garden.

+**Main Topics:**

+- **Mary, Mother Inviolate:** The meaning of "inviolate" and its scriptural basis in the Song of Songs.
+- **The Mystical Rose and the Rosary:** The connection between Mary as the "rose of Sharon," the rosary's etymology ("rosarium," meaning "garden of roses"), and the rosary as a spiritual practice.
+- **Finding Peace in Mary's Garden:** The concept of the rosary as a mystical garden offering rest, solace, and freedom from anxiety.

+**Key Takeaways:**

+- Mary's inviolate nature symbolizes purity and protection.
+- The rosary is not just a prayer, but a mystical experience within Mary's garden.
+- This garden offers a refuge from worldly anxieties and a path to peace.
+- Making the rosary a daily habit transforms the struggles of life into an experience of peace and safety within this metaphorical garden.

+**Notable Insights:**

+- The imagery of the "locked garden" and "sealed fountain" from the Song of Songs, championed by St. Bernard of Clairvaux, reinforces Mary's purity and holiness.
+- The reflection encourages listeners to actively imagine themselves within Mary's garden, enhancing their prayer experience.
+- Mary's role is presented as a comforting and protective presence, offering solace and echoing her reassuring words to Juan Diego.
+The listener is invited to let Mary replace their "heart of stone" with a "heart of flesh."

+The reflection emphasizes the transformative power of the rosary, shifting it from a rote prayer to a deeply personal encounter with Mary, leading to peace and spiritual renewal.
+It encourages listeners to cultivate a daily practice of the rosary to experience this transformative peace.

 ## January 06,2025